apostrophecms/absolution/README.md

 ## Changelog

+1.0.3 (UNRELEASED): Use single quotes for attributes that contain JSON data.

 1.0.2: Updates to lodash v4 and mocha v7 for security vulnerability fixes.
 Also update package metadata.

 1.0.0: no new changes; declared stable as with the addition of the decorator option there's little left to do, and all tests are passing nicely.